sotomaque/emoji-map/CONFIGURATION.md

 For production builds:

-1. The API key should be stored in the keychain rather than in plist files
-2. Use the `Configuration.storeAPIKey(_:named:)` method to securely store keys
+1. Never commit API keys to source control
+2. Use environment variables for key injection
 3. Consider implementing API key restrictions in the Google Cloud Console
+4. The API key is never stored in the app bundle, making it impossible for users to extract it

 ## Troubleshooting